-I recently rotated hobbies back to microcontrollers and electrical engineering, and one of the projects I’ve been working on required a doubling of clock speed from an Arduino Nano, which has an Atmel 328p running at 16 MHz on-board (here’s a hint: my target was 25.175 MHz).
-I’m going to explain in this piece how I was able to double clock frequency with digital logic – no PLL or DLL needed!
+One of the projects I was working on once required a doubling of clock speed from an Arduino Nano, which has an Atmel 328p running at 16 MHz on-board.
+I'm going to explain in this piece how I was able to double clock frequency with digital logic - no PLL or DLL needed!

-The challenge?
-Well, I wanted to do it only with parts on hand, and preferably with digital logic – I do have plenty of analog components in stock at DQYDJ headquarters, but a hack is a hack.
-And, no, overclocking the Arduino or changing the clock in general wasn’t a path I was willing to go down.
+My challenge?
+I wanted to do it only with parts on hand, and preferably with digital logick.
+And, no, overclocking the Arduino or changing the clock in general wasn't a path I was willing to go down.

-If you want a real answer for a product that you’ll be shipping (or you want to do something non-sloppy where fellow EEs won’t look down on you), use a PLL.
-If you want the glory of using 7400 series gates in ways they weren’t built to be used?
-You’re reading the right article!
+If you want the glory of using 7400 series gates in ways they weren't built to be used?
+You're reading the right post!

 How Did You Double Clock Frequency with Digital Logic?
 Isn't That Impossible?

-Theory is great, and if you just wanted the refresher turn back now.
-The actual implementation details were particularly hilarious because while I did have a not gate – the perfect gate to add delay since you can force it to make low to high and high to low transitions in the same clock – I didn’t have an XOR!
+The actual implementation details were particularly hilarious.
+I did have a not gate - the perfect gate to add delay.
+However, I didn't have an XOR!

 - HD74LS04P - Not Gate.
 Delay